Shaswat1234/Expense-Tracker-App/README.md

-# 💰 MERN Expense Tracker App
+# MERN Expense Tracker App

-A full-stack expense tracking application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
-This app enables **Parents** to assign budgets and monitor their **Children's** spending habits, with role-based access and visual insights.
+This is a complete expense tracking application built with the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+The app allows **Parents** to set budgets and track their **Children's** spending habits.
+It features role-based access and visual insights.

 ---

-## 🚀 Features
+## Features

-### 🔐 Authentication & Roles
+### Authentication & Roles
-- JWT-based login/signup
+- JWT-based login and signup
 - Role selection: Parent or Child
 - Protected routes based on role

-### 👨‍👧 Parent Capabilities
+### Parent Capabilities
 - Create and manage child accounts
-- Assign monthly budgets per category
+- Assign monthly budgets for each category
 - View child transaction history and budget usage
 - Receive alerts when budgets are exceeded

-### 🧒 Child Capabilities
+### Child Capabilities
-- Add, edit, delete personal transactions
+- Add, edit, and delete personal transactions
 - View assigned budgets and category limits
-- Receive alerts when nearing/exceeding limits
+- Get alerts when nearing or exceeding limits

-### 💸 Transaction Management
+### Transaction Management
 - Fields: Title, Amount, Category, Date, Type (Income/Expense)
 - CRUD operations

-### 📊 Budget Planning
+### Budget Planning
-- Category-based budgets
+- Budgets based on categories
 - Usage tracking with color indicators:
-  - 🟢 Green: < 70%
+  - Green: less than 70%
-  - 🟡 Yellow: 70–90%
+  - Yellow: 70 to 90%
-  - 🔴 Red: > 90%
+  - Red: more than 90%

-### 📈 Dashboard
+### Dashboard
 - Role-based views:
   - Parents: Overview of all children
   - Children: Personal balance and usage
-- Visual charts (Pie/Bar)
+- Visual charts (Pie and Bar)
 - Recent transactions table

-### 🧩 Extra Features
+### Extra Features
 - Export transactions to CSV (Bonus)
 - Responsive design
 - Context API for global state

 ---

----

-## ⚙️ Installation & Setup
+## Installation & Setup

 ### 1. Clone the Repository